Hooked Fisherman

 Connecticut stocks both species extensively, but they behave differently and require different approaches after they've been in the water for more than a few weeks.

-**Brown trout** are the craftier, more pressured-resistant species.
+Brown trout are the craftier, more pressure-resistant species.
 They're less likely to be caught immediately after stocking, more likely to survive into holdover status, and tend to grow larger in CT waters.
-Brown trout are primarily nocturnal feeders once they've been in a river for more than a few days β€” large browns in CT rivers are almost never caught midday by spin fishermen.
+Brown trout are primarily nocturnal feeders once they've been in a river for more than a few days — large browns in CT rivers are rarely caught midday by spin fishermen.
 They feed at dawn, dusk, and after dark.

 Where they're found after stocking: Both species will move upstream from stocking locations over time, seeking cooler, faster water.
 Fish placed in pool sections will move into the heads of pools, into riffles, and eventually up into tributary streams.
 Fish the water above and below the posted stocking sections, not just the hole everyone crowds into.